 Winners of the Farmers Insurance Open tend to have a touch of class about them and are either multiple Tour winners or Major winners.

-Last year, Jason Day emerged victorious after a tense 6-hole playoff battle with Alex Noren and Ryan Palmer which saw a Monday finish.
+In 2018, Jason Day emerged victorious after a tense 6-hole playoff battle with Alex Noren and Ryan Palmer which saw a Monday finish.
 It was the Australian’s 11th win on Tour and first since the 2016 Players Championship.
-The 35 year old had this to say;

 “It’s special because I worked very hard in the off-season to get back into this position.
 I’m very thankful for my whole team.”

 Over 50% of his strokes gained on the field average came from his play off the the tee.
 He ranked 8th in the Strokes Gained Off-The-Tee and surprisingly had a negative gain in the Strokes Gained Approach-The-Green category.
 Day finished the week T26 for Driving Accuracy, 2nd for Driving Distance, T11 for GIR and 31st in Strokes Gained Putting.